lpsmodsimteam/SIT/docs/sdd.md

 // receive and parse the event in the event handler void demo::handle_event(SST::Event *ev) {
     auto *se = dynamic_cast<SST::Interfaces::StringEvent *>(ev);
     if (se) {
         std::string _data_in = se->getString();
         ...
     }
     delete ev;
 }

 ```

 #### SystemC-Black Box Communication
+A SystemC module can be interfaced by a standard source file inclusion.